agent18/agent18.github.io/_posts/2019-11-08-work-one-example.markdown

 What does it mean to become a Generalist researcher

+## Dutch citizenship

+#rojaps and that guy (pichus friend)

+- ASk rajappa what are the adv and disadv of loosing citizenship in India

+- Leaving country after a year of citizenship.. post citizenship rules?

+- Ask about sending money to india

+- paying taxes on land or money I may own in India

+## DUTCH PR

+#immigration laywer of something or IND

+- check post conditions for renewal

+	Do I need to stay in NL continuously?
+	Can I go to study abroad in the mean time? and still hold my status!

+	Do I even need to stay in NL, if so for how long?

+-

 ## Conclusion

-before that how long can you stay with PR forever?
+before that how long can you stay with PR forever? speak to rojaps about becoming a citizen of another country boom! advantages etc...

 Money wtf are you gonna do abut it?